bajamircea/bajamircea.github.io/_posts/2019-09-09-remove-folder-part-1-standard.markdown

 `boost`.
 And the Microsoft C++ compiler included them in the `std::experimental::filesystem` namespace well before 2017.

-The functions to remove a entry from the filesystem given a path look like:
+The functions to remove an entry from the filesystem given a path look like:
 {% highlight c++ linenos %}
 bool remove(const std::filesystem::path& p);
 bool remove(const std::filesystem::path& p, std::error_code& ec) noexcept;